 For the second half of Day 2, I would recommend experiencing something of your choice in Vienna.
 Here are some suggestions

 - Check out some shows at the Wien Opera House.
-Book tickets for the evening
+Book your tickets and learn more about Vienna State Opera shows

-- Head to the Wiener Riesenrad or the Giant Ferris Wheel Park and spend the evening there
+- Head to the Wiener Riesenrad or the Giant Ferris Wheel Park and spend the evening there.
+Skip the lines to the Giant Ferris Wheel

 - Stephenplatz, Hofburg Palace and/or Graben looks amazing in the evening.
 If you are love to stroll, then this is the place for you.
 At the Graben, there are restaurants and live entertainment by the Plague columns.